jbarozet/archlinux/06-arch-install-wireless.md

 <br>

-## Connect to wireless with nettcl
+## Option1 - Connect to wireless with nettcl

+Up to ArchLinux 20.3 (July 2020), Use wifi-menu to generate the profile file in /etc/netctl/.

 To get the name of your wireless interface do:

 ```bash
 # iw dev
 ```